theislab/paperbee/README.md

   stream: "your-zulip-stream"
   topic: "your-zulip-topic"

 SLACK_TEST_CHANNEL_ID: "your-slack-test-channel-id" # not required so left outside of dictionary
 TELEGRAM_TEST_CHANNEL_ID: "your-slack-test-channel-id" # not required so left outside of dictionary
 GOOGLE_TEST_SPREADSHEET_ID: "your-google-test-spreadsheet-id" # not required so left outside of dictionary

 ```

 ---

-### 📄 Example Query and Prompt Files
+### 📄 Example Query and Prompt

 #### `query`

-You can simply fit one query for all databases.
-But then make sure it fits requirements for all of them!
-Simple list of keywords separated by OR will do the job for sure:
+If specifying a list of keyword is enough, you can simply fit one query for all databases.
+Example:

 ```text
 [AI for cell trajectories] OR [machine learning for cell trajectories] OR [deep learning for cell trajectories] OR [AI for cell dynamics] OR [machine learning for cell dynamics] OR [deep learning for cell dynamics]
 ```

+Both Arxiv and Pubmed allow for more refined queries.
+If you want to fine-tune the queries for pubmed and arxiv which allow for both AND and AND NOT boolean operators, then you will need to split the queries in two (read below).

 #### `query_biorxiv`

 This database has more requirements, so if your query is complex, you have to set a separate simple query for biorxiv, and a complex query for everything else.
 See [findpapers documentation](https://github.com/jonatasgrosman/findpapers?tab=readme-ov-file#search-query-construction) for more details.
 TLDR:
 - Only **1-level grouping** is supported: no round brackets inside round brackets
 - **Only OR connectors between parenthesis** are allowed, no `() AND ()`!
-- **NOT is not allowed**
+- **AND NOT is not allowed**
 - All connectors must be either OR or AND. **No mixing**!

 Here's an example of a valid query: